cporter202/lovable-for-beginners/modules/module-9-real-world-project.md

 - [ ] Can I mark tasks as complete?
 - [ ] Do filters work?
 - [ ] Does sorting work?
+- [ ] Are tasks linked to the correct user?

 #### Design Testing
 - [ ] Does it look good?